jbardin/scp.py/README.rst

 Pure python scp module
 ======================

-The scp.py module uses a paramiko transport to send and recieve files via the scp1 protocol.
+The scp.py module uses a paramiko transport to send and receive files via the scp1 protocol.
 This is the protocol as referenced from the openssh scp program, and has only been tested with this implementation.